frida/frida-website/_posts/2019-05-28-frida-12-6-released.markdown

 - *Fruity* and *Droidy* backends are now disabled on iOS and Android, to reduce footprint size on platforms where these backends are not applicable.

+### Changes in 12.6.23

+- Frida no longer crashes when *HostSession* gets lost mid-request.

 [Jake Van Dyke]: https://twitter.com/giantpune
 [Giovanni Rocca]: https://twitter.com/iGio90